bravesoft-inc/bs-logger-ios/README.md

 - UIEdgeInsets

 ### Measure The Processing Speed
-We provite easy methods to use for the time when you want to measure the processing sepeed.
+We provide easy methods to use for the time when you want to measure the processing speed.

 ```swift
 import BSLogger